-Special Levy on Selected Financial Institutions
+Special Levy on Selected Financial Institutions and Resolution Fund

-As of 1 January 2012, Act No. 384/2011 Coll. on Special Levy of Selected Financial Institutions came into effect.
+As of 1 January 2012, Act No. 384/2011 Coll. on the Special Levy of Selected Financial Institutions came into effect.
 The levy calculation is based on the amount of the Bank's liabilities less equity, subordinated debt and deposits protected by the Deposit Protection Fund.
+In 2012, Act No. 233/2012 Coll. amending and supplementing the Act on the Special Levy of Financial Institutions was adopted with effect from 1 September 2012.
+The amendment primarily regulates the base for levy calculation, where the amount of deposits protected by the Deposit Protection Fund does not decrease the base for levy calculation, and stipulates the conditions under which the rate for the levy calculation is decreased.

-Data as at the last date of the preceding calendar quarter are used to determine the base for calculating the levy for the relevant calendar quarter.
+Average recalculated figures derived from data as at the last date of a calendar month of the preceding calendar quarter are used to determine the base for calculating the levy for the relevant calendar quarter.
 The levy is paid in quarterly instalments at the beginning of the relevant quarter.

 The Ministry of Finance of the Slovak Republic published in the Collection of Laws Decree No. 253 dated 10 September 2014 on the meeting of the condition for the rate of a special levy for certain financial institutions under Article 8 (5) of Act 384/2011 Coll., in which the Ministry declares the meeting of the condition under Article 8 (1) of Act 384/2011 Coll. with effect from 25 September 2014.
-The Bank had no obligation for the special levy for the fourth quarter 2014; furthermore, the percentage rate for the calculation of contributions to the Deposit Protection Fund was decreased from 0.1% to 0.01% with effect from August 2014.
+The Bank had no obligation for the special levy for 4Q 2014.
+The rate for calculating the special levy for selected financial institutions was reduced from 0.4% to 0.2% for 2015.

-The rate for calculating a special levy for selected financial institutions declined from 0.4% to 0.2% for the following calendar year.
+In 2015, the rate for calculating the special levy for selected financial institutions amounted to 0.2% for the calendar year.